-I researched how humans react to artificial decision-making systems.
+I am researching how humans react to AI & automated decision-making systems.

 My current research is about how to build a holistic AI explainability framework that allows to generate AI literacy at scale.